 For an artistic-looking fire pit, instead of evenly shaped bricks, grab several unique rough rocks, and construct an overlaid stone fire pit.
-If your pieces are hearty enough (pictured is Pennsylvania Blue Stone) you won’t need any cement for this pit either — but use common sense when building up your walls.
+If your pieces are hearty enough you won’t need any cement for this pit either — but use common sense when building up your walls.
 Here are some additional tips to secure your structure:

 - If the stones do not feel secure, add in some non-flammable masonry adhesive, landscape adhesive or Liquid Nails.

 - For the center, line the bottom of your fire pit with one or two inches of sand.

 - The outside of your fire pit should be lined as well, and no grass or other yard matter should be within two feet of your pit.

 2. In-Ground DIY Fire Pit

 The in-ground fire pit is becoming increasingly popular among DIY fire pit builders.
 Before digging into the ground, make sure you call 811, the federally mandated “Call Before You Dig Number.”
 Someone will come to mark the approximate location of any underground lines, pipes, and cables so you can dig safely.
 Once you dig your fire pit to the desired size, line the dirt walls with stones or brick.
 Follow these additional steps to get started:

 - First, you will want to create a bottom layer of gravel, then cover it with the base of your fire pit — larger stones or bricks or an even covering such as quick drying cement.